Peter2121/nmdaemon/README.md

 The full name of the configuration file to use can be passed as a command-line argument:
 `sudo /usr/local/bin/nmdaemon /home/user1/nmdaemon.conf`

-If the configuration file is not provided in command line and not present in `/usr/local/etc` - some default configuration values will be used.
+If the configuration file is not provided in command line and `nmdaemon.conf` is not present in `/usr/local/etc` - some default configuration values will be used.

 Some functional tests of `nmdaemon` using `nc` tool are provided in [tests](https://github.com/Peter2121/nmdaemon/tree/master/tests)
 Attention, these tests can change network configuration of the host where they are launched (use with care).